 2006 March - Six-month amnesty begins, under which fugitive militants who surrender will be pardoned, except for the most serious of crimes.
 The authorities free a first batch of jailed Islamic militants.

 2006 May - Algeria is to pay back all of its $8bn debt to the Paris Club group of rich creditor nations, in a move seen as reflecting its economic recovery.

 2006 September - Leader of the banned Islamic Salvation Front (FIS) Rabah Kebir returns from self-imposed exile and urges rebels still fighting the state to disarm.

 2006 December - Roadside bomb hits a bus carrying staff of a US oil firm, killing one man.
-The Salafist Group for Preaching and Combat (GSPC) claims responsibility and shortly afterwards calls for attacks against French nationals.
+The Salafist Group for Preaching and Combat (GSPC) claims responsibility.

 2007 January - Salafist Group for Preaching and Combat renames itself the al-Qaeda Organisation in the Islamic Maghreb.

 2007 March-April - Army steps up offensive against Islamist militants to stamp out a surge in attacks.

 2007 April - Thirty-three people are killed in two bomb blasts in Algiers - one the prime minister's office.
 Al-Qaeda in the Islamic Maghreb claims responsibility.